Rich-Dunne/Police-Enhancements/README.md

 * **Drug Deal** - Uses Grove, Balla, and Vagos peds.
 You'll come across this event in areas where these peds exist.
 * **Drive-by** - Uses Grove, Balla, and Vagos peds.
 You'll come across this event in areas where these peds exist.
+* **Assault** - Does not use specific peds.
+You can experience this event anywhere.
+* **Carjacking** - Does not use specific peds.
+You can experience this event anywhere.